-Here are 2 versions of the BEST velveeta cheese dip with sausage~one with 3 ingredients and one with 4 ingredients.
+Here are 2 versions of the BEST Velveeta cheese dip with sausage~one with 3 ingredients and one with 4 ingredients.
 Both are super easy and super yummy!

 Teens (especially boys) love this dip.

-This is my version of velveeta cheese dip with sharp Velveeta, hot breakfast sausage, and hot Rotel tomatoes.
+This is my version of Velveeta cheese dip with sharp Velveeta, hot breakfast sausage, and hot Rotel tomatoes.
 The end result is a savory, spicy, anything-but-boring cheese dip.
-I sent it to a girls’ sleepover recently and got this late night text from my daughter: Your cheese dip was a HIT; every bit of it was scraped up!
+I sent it to a girls’ sleepover recently and got this late-night text from my daughter: Your cheese dip was a HIT; every bit of it was scraped up!
 Seriously, everyone loves this!

 Velveeta Cheese Dip Made with Sausage

 Velveeta cheese dip goes next level when you add finely cooked hot breakfast sausage to the mix.
 It tastes so rich, spicy, and savory.
 When teens come over, I sometimes serve this (especially when boys are in the mix).
 There is rarely any left over.
-There are a few tips to making this the best sausage cheese dip ever.
+There are a few tips for making this the best sausage cheese dip ever.

 Make this dip with 4 ingredients:

 In the photo below, you’ll see that this dip is made up of only 4 ingredients.
 Since I almost always make a double recipe, you’ll see more than 4 items in the photo (although still only 4 actual ingredients).
-Did this make sense LOL?

 In the video below, I show how to make a double portion of this dip with the 4-ingredients version of the recipe.